Troubleshooting Common Webhook Issues

 Possible Causes:

-- Check Authentication: If the webhook requires authentication (e.g., API keys, tokens), ensure the credentials are valid and included in the request headers.
+- Check Authentication: Ensure any required API keys, tokens, or credentials are valid and included in the request headers.

-- Debug Server Errors: If your server is returning 5xx errors, review your application logs to identify the root cause.
-Common issues include database connection failures or unhandled exceptions.
+- Debug Server Errors: If the error is on your server (e.g., 500 Internal Server Error), review your server logs to identify the root cause.

 Symptoms: